nikitas-theo/nikitas-theo.github.io/_pages/about.md

 ---

 I like to do research on machine learning, NLP, and cognitive science.
-Currently searching/applying for PhD positions.
+Currently applying to PhD positions.

 You can email me at **nikitastheodorop@gmail.com**
 See other ways to connect bellow.